numsim-group/klimakoffer/milestone5/milestone5_spatial_discretization.md

 tags = ["ebm", "solar radiation", "orbital parameters"]
 +++

-# Milestone 5
+# Milestone 5 - Spatial Discretization Scheme

 \toc

-## Spatial Discretization Scheme

-The challenge now is to evaluate the diffusion operator in spherical coordinates \eqref{eq:diffterm}, such that we can use it in our $2D$ EBM model.
+The challenge now is to evaluate the [diffusion operator in spherical coordinates](/milestone5/milestone5_heat_transfer/#eqdiffterm), such that we can use it in our $2D$ EBM model.
-To do that, we will obtain a _discrete_ version of the spatial derivatives in \eqref{eq:diffterm} that we can compute using the nodal values for the temperature and diffusion coefficients in our $2D$ latitude/longitude grid.
+To do that, we will obtain a _discrete_ version of the spatial derivatives that we can compute using the nodal values for the temperature and diffusion coefficients in our $2D$ latitude/longitude grid.

-### Finite Difference Discretization of First and Second-Order Derivatives
+## Finite Difference Discretization of First and Second-Order Derivatives

 The finite difference method is one of the simplest numerical methods to discretize derivatives.
 There are many ways to derive finite difference formulas, but we will focus on the method of the Taylor expansion, as it will give us information about the approximation errors.